rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 Charge controllers for a :ref:`battery_storage` are defined by two transformers, one for charging and one for discharging.

+When using two conversion objects to emulate a bidirectional conversion assets, their capacity should be interdependent.
+This is currently not the case, see `Infeasible bi-directional flow in one timestep <https://multi-vector-simulator.readthedocs.io/en/stable/Model_Assumptions.html#infeasible-bi-directional-flow-in-one-timestep>`_.

 Heating, Ventilation, and Air Conditioning (HVAC)
 =================================================